Skip to content

 Name reuse (new agent reuses purged name, fresh identity) Identity-keyed lineage: the OS key is not the name but an internal ID; a re-used name cannot inherit the prior agent's purged lineage

-topology_create profiles stay inside the envelope
+create_topology profiles stay inside the envelope

-When topology_create assigns a capability_profile to a member, the profile is a further narrowing within the ⊆-parent envelope — it can only restrict, never re-grant.
+When create_topology assigns a capability_profile to a member, the profile is a further narrowing within the ⊆-parent envelope — it can only restrict, never re-grant.
 Because every member of a topology must already be in the creator's spawn subtree (subtree-restriction gate), the profile binding is safe by construction: it can at most reach the envelope the lineage conjunct already established.

 Operator bounds on spawn tree size